How Well Do Self-Supervised Models Transfer?: Related Work

 \section{Related Work}

 \keypoint{Self-supervised learning} Self-supervised representation learning is now a large topic that it is impossible to cover completely here, and we point the reader to excellent recent surveys \cite{Jing2020Self-supervisedSurvey,Liu2020Self-supervisedContrastive} for thorough reviews.
-In this paper we focus on still-image self-supervised learning, where a common paradigm is to pre-train on ImageNet \cite{Deng2009ImageNet:Database} using a variety of pre-text tasks from jigsaw puzzles \cite{Noroozi2016UnsupervisedPuzzles} to colorization \cite{Zhang2016ColorfulColorization,Larsson2016LearningColorization} to instance discrimination \cite{Wu2018UnsupervisedDiscrimination,Dosovitskiy2014DiscriminativeNetworks,Chen2020ARepresentations,He2019MomentumLearning} and clustering \cite{Li2020PrototypicalRepresentations,Caron2020UnsupervisedAssignments}.
-Evaluation is then typically performed by using the learned representation to train a linear classifier on ImageNet \cite{He2019MomentumLearning}, or fine-tune the representation with a sparse amount of data \cite{Chen2020BigLearners}, with a recent study concluding that linear readout is sufficient \cite{Kolesnikov2019RevisitingLearning}.
+In this paper, we focus on still-image self-supervised learning, where a common paradigm is to pre-train on ImageNet \cite{Deng2009ImageNet:Database} using a variety of pre-text tasks from jigsaw puzzles \cite{Noroozi2016UnsupervisedPuzzles} to colorization \cite{Zhang2016ColorfulColorization,Larsson2016LearningColorization} to instance discrimination \cite{Wu2018UnsupervisedDiscrimination,Dosovitskiy2014DiscriminativeNetworks,Chen2020ARepresentations,He2019MomentumLearning} and clustering \cite{Li2020PrototypicalRepresentations,Caron2020UnsupervisedAssignments}.
+Evaluation is then typically performed by using the learned representation to train a linear classifier on ImageNet \cite{He2019MomentumLearning}, or finetune the representation with a small amount of data \cite{Chen2020BigLearners}.
 However, evaluation of the impact on different downstream datasets (where there is domain shift \cite{Zhang2020ImpactAdaptation} with respect to ImageNet), and non-recognition tasks has been highly inconsistent -- a gap in the literature that we aim to remedy in this paper.

 To do this we wish to evaluate a large number of self-supervised methods, covering a wide range of training objectives.
 Many recent works adopt a form of instance discrimination \cite{Dosovitskiy2014DiscriminativeNetworks,Wu2018UnsupervisedDiscrimination,Misra2020Self-SupervisedRepresentations}, whereby each training image is treated as its own class.
 By applying strong data augmentation to these images, and comparing them using a contrastive \cite{Gutmann2010Noise-contrastiveModels,Tian2019ContrastiveCoding,Henaff2019Data-EfficientCoding} loss, a model can learn features which are resilient to various changes in view.
 The main difficulty in instance discrimination lies in approximating the loss over all instances, as it becomes intractable for large datasets.
 This leads to metric learning methods which require large numbers of pairwise comparisons.
 The scaling problem that still remains has been tackled by using memory banks of features \cite{Wu2018UnsupervisedDiscrimination}, momentum encoders \cite{He2019MomentumLearning} or very large batches \cite{Chen2020ARepresentations}.
 On the other side, clustering-based approaches \cite{Caron2018DeepFeatures,Asano2020Self-labellingLearning} compare groups of images with similar features, sidestepping the intractability of instance discrimination.
 The problem here instead is computing the cluster assignments over the entire training set.
 These approaches therefore tend to focus on ways of performing this assignment online \cite{Zhan2020OnlineLearning,Caron2020UnsupervisedAssignments}.
 Among recent methods, BYOL stands out as one which does not directly use either a contrastive or clustering approach, but as noted by \cite{Tian2020UnderstandingNetworks}, an implicit contrastive loss term is created by their use of batch normalisation.
 In this paper, we evaluate methods using all of the above approaches, investigating the effect of training objective on transfer performance and representation quality.